 - The issued consents for May 2017 are down by 17%.
 However, this is in the lower level consent processing category.
 New houses and house alterations are up slightly.
 Heating units are back significantly on the same period as last year.
 The value of consented work is up by 38% which would reflect the complexity of work associated with processing the consents. - There is a spike in the average cost of a new home up by 65% to \$219,512 on the same period as last year.
 The average house area (m2) has increased 41% from 2016 to 223.66 m2. - June has shown an increase on the number of consents issued for the same period last year.
 There is a noted rise in the number of consents issued for new dwellings up from 8 to 16.
 This represented an additional two to three days of consent processing time.
-The team also carried out 300+ inspections for the month. - The size and complexity of the houses issued this month appears to be predominantly simple in design and smaller in size, this type of dwelling is typically associated with a second home or a rental property more than a large retirement or dream home. - The consents issued this month will generate 414 inspections over the coming year if all work is completed in a 12 month period. - Overall, the 2016/2017 financial year has proven to be similar to last year in relation to the number of consents issued only down by 4% however the value of work has increased by 4%.
+The team also carried out 300+ inspections for the month.

+- There were three cowsheds consented this month and none for the same period last year and farm buildings increased from 12 to 24 over the same period.
+There appears to be a slight increase on farm building consents over the past few months. - The size and complexity of the houses issued this month appears to be predominantly simple in design and smaller in size, this type of dwelling is typically associated with a second home or a rental property more than a large retirement or dream home. - 91 The consents issued this month will generate 414 inspections over the coming year if all work is completed in a 12 month period. - Overall, the 2016/2017 financial year has proven to be similar to last year in relation to the number of consents issued only down by 4% however the value of work has increased by 4%.
 This is a reflection on the greater complexity of work being consented.